eudorcas/hungry-bunny/README.md

 ![hungry-rabbit-screen](screens/hungry-rabbit-screen.png)

 :rabbit2: Bunny is very hungry.
-Help him to eat many leaves without hitting the wall.
+Help him to eat as many leaves as possible.
+Try not to hit the wall.

-Used technologies:
+###Used technologies:
 - JavaScript,
 - HTML,
 - CSS,